-When you have been ranked as one of the best places to work in the federal government, you know you’re doing a lot of things right.
 The agency’s extremely collegial environment fosters collaboration and teamwork.
 The flexibility of the office, the business casual dress code, and various agency policies aim to foster a healthy work–life balance.
-And CBO offers a very strong benefit package:

 Employees are eligible to participate in the Federal Employees Dental and Vision Insurance Program, which offers pretax dental and vision benefits.

-The Federal Employees Retirement System provides an monthly retirement annuity based on an employee's age, years of federal service, and highest three consecutive years of salary.
+Employees participate in the Federal Employee Retirement System (FERS), commonly known as the Federal pension.
+FERS provides a monthly retirement annuity based on an employee's age, years of federal service, and highest three consecutive years of salary.

 CBO employees who are new to federal service accrue 6 hours of annual leave each pay period.
 Those with previous federal service may start at a higher level.
 Employees accrue 4 hours of sick leave each pay period.

-Federal Employees' Group Life Insurance provides basic coverage for the employee and offers options for additional coverage.
+The Federal Employees' Group Life Insurance (FEGLI) Program provides basic coverage for the employee and offers options for additional coverage.
 Basic insurance is based on an employee's annual salary.
 CBO shares the cost for basic coverage.